No New COVID-19 Cases in Manitoba on Saturday | ChrisD.ca

-Health officials said there are 17 active cases, 268 people have recovered and there are currently no hospitalizations.
+Health officials say there are nine active cases, 278 people have recovered and there are currently no hospitalizations.
 Seven people have died from the virus.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.